salsabilmislat/reading-notes/Read202.md

 ***Structural markup***

-1. heading: reprisented by  [h1, h2, h3... h6]
+1. heading: represented by  [h1, h2, h3... h6]

-2. paragraph: reprisented by [p]
+2. paragraph: represented by [p]

-3. Bold & Italic: reprisented by [(b) for bold text , (i) for italic text ]
+3. Bold & Italic: represented by [(b) for bold text , (i) for italic text ]

-4. Line Breaks & Horizontal Rules: reprisented by [(br /) break line , (hr /) horizontal rule ]
+4. Line Breaks & Horizontal Rules: represented by [(br /) break line , (hr /) horizontal rule ]

 ***Semantic Markup***
 *There are some text elements that are not intended to affect the structure of your web pages, but they do add extra information to the pages.*

-1. Strong & Emphasis: reprisented by [(strong) content has strong importance , (em) indicates emphasis that subtly changes the meaning of a sentence ]
+1. Strong & Emphasis: represented by [(strong) content has strong importance , (em) indicates emphasis that subtly changes the meaning of a sentence ]

-2. Quotations: reprisented by [(blockquote) used for longer quotes that take up an entire paragraph , (q) shorter quotes that sit within a paragraph ]
+2. Quotations: represented by [(blockquote) used for longer quotes that take up an entire paragraph , (q) shorter quotes that sit within a paragraph ]

-3. Changes to Content: reprisented by [(ins) to show content that has been inserted into a document, (del)  show text that has been deleted from it, (s) something that is no longer accurate or relevant (but that should not be deleted)]
+3. Changes to Content: represented by [(ins) to show content that has been inserted into a document, (del)  show text that has been deleted from it, (s) something that is no longer accurate or relevant (but that should not be deleted)]

 ___________________;